gridpoint-com/svg_island/README.md

 notes:
 meks

-The SVG coordinate system is similar to the Cartesian coordinate system (quadrant 1) except the origin (0,0) is in the top left corner.
+The SVG coordinate system is similar to quadrant 1 of the Cartesian coordinate system except the origin (0,0) is in the top left corner.
 The y-axis is reversed compared to a normal graph coordinate system.
 As y increases in SVG, the points, shapes etc. move down, not up.
-This was hard for me to grasp at first, but turns out many computer graphics programs rely on this type of system, as it allows the origin to be at the top left of the browser screen.
+Many computer graphics programs rely on this type of system, as it allows the origin to be at the top left of the browser screen.
+This was one of the most challenging parts of building our own charts and I regularly had to stop and think about this.
+It really helped to pause and perform the mental gymnastics of visualizing what the chart needs to look like and inverting the y coordinates in relationship to the y values that needed to be displayed.

 ---